 Area aging adults will have an assisted living community option near home.
 Local aging adults who are unable to live alone and want to maintain independence will have an Assisted Living Community option allowing them to remain in the Spanish Peaks area.

 La Veta Village, Inc. will transform an unsightly, historic structure in downtown La Veta into an attractive and purposeful asset for the community.
 Our building plans will repurpose the Old Cheese Factory structure in the Historic Preservation District of La Veta; we’ll restore the exterior facade of the building and completely transform the interior and grounds.

 More commerce for local businesses.
 Aging adults who live at La Veta Village as well as visiting family members and friends will patronize local shopping, services, and cultural events/venues.

 New employment and contract services.
 La Veta Village will employ up to 10 full-time staff and our organization will need local service providers for maintenance, deliveries, utilities, etc.

 4. What level of care will La Veta Village offer?

-We will offer Assisted Living Care to seniors.
-Our trained staff will be on site 24-hours a day and offer residents assistance with daily living including:
+We will offer Assisted Living Care to residents.
+Our trained staff will be on site 24-hours a day and offer assistance with daily living including:

 State of Colorado licensing for Assisted Living Residences and Alternative Care Facilities does not require licensed medical staff (RN, LPN, LVN) on site, however we will likely contract with a licensed, nurse professional either in an oversight role or a joint role as the administrator of La Veta Village.
 We will have 24-hour professional staff that are QMAP (Qualified Medication Administration Person) trained by the Colorado Department of Pubic Health and can dispense medication while on duty including documenting the administration of both prescription and non-prescription drugs.
 In addition, professional contract staff skill sets will be adjusted to meet the changing needs of our resident population.